Guerra24/LRReader/README.md

 For stable check the [Releases page](https://github.com/Guerra24/LRReader/releases)

-For nightly download the installer from the latest [nightly action](https://github.com/Guerra24/LRReader/actions/workflows/build-nightly.yml)
+For nightly download the installer from the [latest build](https://nightly.link/Guerra24/LRReader/workflows/build-nightly/develop)

 Download the `LRReader.exe` file, run it and follow instructions.